lucywang000/clj-statecharts/docs/content/docs/parallel-states.md

 problem given today's hardware technology unless you're building some nano-second HFT system.

-## Unsupported Use Cases

-Currently these use cases are not supported:

-- Transitions defined on the parallel node itself are ignored
-- In a statecharts where a hierarchical node has a parallel node as its child, and the current active child is this parallel node:
-  - It's not possible to transition out of the parallel node (but could transition into it from other non-parallel siblings)
-  - If the parallel node could not handle some event, the event would not bubble up to its ancestors

-These features would be addressed in the near future.

 ## Useful links

 - [Parallel States in StateCharts 101](https://statecharts.github.io/glossary/parallel-state.html)